 Granite Island Causeway Project

-The South Australian Government has committed $43 million in funding towards the Granite Island Causeway Project to be delivered by The Department for Infrastructure and Transport (DIT).
+The South Australian Government has committed $43 million in funding towards the Granite Island Causeway Project delivered by The Department for Infrastructure and Transport (DIT).

 The Granite Island Causeway (the Causeway) is an iconic landmark with considerable heritage value.
 The Causeway, located 83 km south of Adelaide on the Fleurieu Peninsula, is the only link between Granite Island and the mainland at Victor Harbor and is a site of cultural significance to the traditional owners of the area.
 The Causeway is also a popular tourist attraction, important to the local, regional and state economies.